boytchev/suica/docs/user-guide-objects.md

 ```

 Parameter `count` defines the granularity of the tube.
 It is either a number for the number of segments along the tube (i.e. *tubular* segments) or an array of two numbers for the number of *tubular* and *radial* segments.
 Higher number of segments results in a smoother curve, but it takes more memory space and processing time.
-By default the tubural segments are 60 and the radial segments are 20.
+By default, the tubular segments are 60 and the radial segments are 20.

 <img src="images/tube-segments.png">